 Inpatient treatment tends to be shorter in length and will modify DBT even more than residential treatment.
 Inpatient programs frequently use a smaller set of DBT skills, often focusing on distress tolerance and emotion regulation skills.
 The exposure to DBT in an inpatient setting is more of an introduction or “boot camp” approach and should be reinforced in outpatient treatment after discharge from the hospital.

 Finding effective treatment for individuals with cognitive impairments can be difficult and DBT has been adapted to help fulfill that need.9 The adaptation was designed for adults with cognitive impairments but a savvy therapist will be able to make further adjustments to treat a teen.
 The language and treatment design have been simplified for easier understanding.
 The adaptations include concrete and easy-to-understand terms, more visuals, and more enticing worksheets.
-Structure of the group is also modified to accommodate different learning styles.
+The structure of the group is also modified to accommodate different learning styles.

 Schools are now beginning to offer DBT programs as classes or groups, called DBT STEPS-A.10 The program designed for schools is a non-clinical application.
 A non-clinical program is for any student that could benefit from the skills but does not necessarily have any mental health diagnosis.

 The school program is entirely skills-based, eliminating the other components of a DBT program, and can be offered by a non-clinician.
-However, some schools now have therapists embedded in the school, and may offer a DBT program similar to the outpatient methods.
+However, some schools now have therapists embedded in the school and may offer a DBT program similar to the outpatient methods.

 Common DBT Techniques & Tools for Teens

-Although there are many DBT techniques used with teens which may vary across programs, there are several common techniques or tools you will likely see.
+Although there are many DBT techniques used with teens that may vary across programs, there are several common techniques or tools you will likely see.
 The techniques you see in adolescent programs are a mix of techniques that are core to DBT and techniques that are important for use with teens.

 Some of the technique include: